atikur-2003/atikur-2003/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A Little More About Me.....

 Hello i'm Md.
 Atikur Rahman.
-<p>I'm a passionate and dedicated Frontend Developer with a strong focus on creating clean, responsive, and user-friendly web interfaces.
-I enjoy building modern web applications using technologies like HTML, CSS, JavaScript, React.js, and Tailwind CSS.
+<p>I'm a passionate and dedicated MERN Stack Developer with a strong focus on creating clean, responsive, and user-friendly web interfaces.
+I enjoy building modern web applications using technologies like HTML, CSS, JavaScript, React.js, Tailwind CSS, Express.js, Mongodb.
 I believe in writing clean, readable and maintainable code, maintaining UI consistency, and ensuring a smooth user experience across all devices.
 I'm always eager to learn new tools and improve my skills to deliver better results.

 </p>